 As the afternoon wore on, the ocean became more choppy.

 We got back onto the boat on a ladder.
-The Bodyglove staff were very helpful getting folks up the ladder, which was tricky when the ocean got choppy.
+The Bodyglove staff were very helpful getting folks up the ladder, which was tricky in the choppy ocean.

 And we saw a pod of dolphins swimming near the bay.